BVH-ESL/ESP-1ch-Gateway-v4.0/README.md

 ## Dependencies

-The software is dependent on several pieces of software, the Ardiuino IDE for ESP8266 being the most important.
+The software is dependent on several pieces of software, the Arduino IDE for ESP8266 being the most important.
 Several other libraries are also used by this program, make sure you install those libraries with the IDE:

 - gBase64 library, The gBase library is actually a base64 library made